-Procedures for Approval of Criteria.
-Existing criteria and procedures shall be submitted for periodic review on a rotating basis as determined by the provost.
-Each unit shall submit its proposed tenure and promotions criteria and procedures through the dean to the provost, who shall forward the proposed criteria and procedures to the UCTP along with his or her comments.
+Procedures for Approval of Criteria and Secondary Unit Procedures.
+Each primary unit shall submit its criteria and procedures and each secondary unit shall submit its procedures for periodic review on a rotating basis as determined by the provost.
+Each primary unit shall submit its proposed tenure and promotions criteria and procedures and each secondary unit shall submit its procedures through the dean to the provost, who shall forward the proposed criteria and procedures to the Uuniversity Committee on Tenure and Promotion along with his or her comments.

-If the UCTP finds that the proposed criteria and procedures are consistent with the guidelines in the Faculty Manual and the guidelines published by the UCTP and that they are sufficiently clear, the UCTP shall approve the criteria and procedures, which then become effective on the next tenure start date, August 15 or January 1 next occurring, unless otherwise specified.
-The decision of the UCTP should be conveyed to the unit within 120 academic days after the UCTP receives the proposed criteria and procedures.
+If the University Committee on Tenure and Promotion finds that the proposed criteria and procedures are consistent with the guidelines in the Faculty Manual and the guidelines published by the University Committee on Tenure and Promotion and that they are sufficiently clear, then the University Committee on Tenure and Promotion shall approve the criteria and procedures, which then become effective on the next tenure start date, August 15 or January 1 next occurring, unless otherwise specified.
+The decision of the University Committee on Tenure and Promotion should be conveyed to the unit within 120 academic days after the University Committee on Tenure and Promotion receives the proposed criteria and procedures.
 An "academic day" is a week day during the nine-month period when the university is in session.

-If the UCTP disapproves the proposed unit criteria and procedures, it shall return them to the unit with an explanation of the deficiencies.
-The unit shall then revise its proposed criteria or procedures and resubmit them to the UCTP within 60 academic days.
-If the unit and the UCTP are unable to reach agreement or if revised criteria are not timely received by the UCTP, the chair of the UCTP or his or her designee shall convene a meeting of representatives of the unit, of the UCTP, and of the Provost's Office to attempt to resolve the issues on which the unit and the UCTP are in conflict.
+If the University Committee on Tenure and Promotion disapproves the proposed unit criteria and procedures, it shall return them to the unit with an explanation of the deficiencies.
+The unit shall then revise its proposed criteria or procedures and resubmit them to the University Committee on Tenure and Promotion within 60 academic days.
+If the unit and the University Committee on Tenure and Promotion are unable to reach agreement or if revised criteria are not timely received by the University Committee on Tenure and Promotion, the chair of the University Committee on Tenure and Promotion or his or her designee shall convene a meeting of representatives of the unit, of the University Committee on Tenure and Promotion, and of the Provost's Office to attempt to resolve the issues on which the unit and the University Committee on Tenure and Promotion are in conflict.
 The Provost's Office will endeavor to resolve through mediation any differences remaining after the meeting.
 Any disagreements that cannot be resolved through mediation will be resolved by an ad hoc committee composed of those members of the Faculty Advisory Committee who are tenured full professors and members of the Grievance Committee.
 If necessary in order to comprise a committee of at least five persons, the President of the Faculty Senate shall appoint one or more additional tenured full professors to the ad hoc committee.
-In resolving the disagreement, the ad hoc committee shall consult with the unit, the UCTP, and the provost.
+In resolving the disagreement, the ad hoc committee shall consult with the unit, the University Committee on Tenure and Promotion, and the provost.